anil-650/sarvam-AI-Demo/index.md

     - Floor leads are to help Participant when ever they need
     - Status call every 2hrs with code check-in
 - **Submissions Due:** May 18, 10:00 PM IST, 2025
-    - Concluding Addressed by *Abhinash Ghos*
+    - Concluding Addressed by *Abhinash Gosh*
 - **Judging:** TO BE DECIDED
 - **Winners Announcement:** TO BE DECIDED